-Posted by Alison Arthur on 20 May 2019
+Posted by Tiffany Taylor and Alison Arthur on 21 Jul 2021

 Paper bills are designed to help readers easily identify important account information on the first page.
-A digital bill must present an equally easy-to-read design that’s customized for the screen it’s displayed on (desktop, tablet, or smartphone).
+A digital bill must present an equally easy-to-read design customized for the screen it’s displayed on (desktop, tablet, or smartphone).
 It must also allow users to quickly identify the amount owed, due date, and any additional fees or charges without unnecessary clicking, scrolling, or searching.
 Delivering an easy-to-use electronic billing experience is the first step in convincing customers to move away from paper.

 A key benefit of paper bills is that the physical copies can be easily retained for future reference.
 Many electronic bill presentment and payment (EBPP) solutions provide access to archived bills for easy reference and printing on-demand.
 In addition, accessing these bills with a user ID and password also helps protect the personal information they contain.

 Many customers may depend on paper bills as physical reminders that their payments are due.
 EBPP providers can send email and text message reminders with bill information, delivered to the electronic channels that customers use most.
 This is a critical customer touchpoint that can help encourage on-time bill payments and create positive brand interactions.